nvw1/deep-learning-fairness-light/README.md

 ]
 If you want to edit this you need to download a raw version of the celeba dataset and preprocess it wit the pre-process-data.ipynb jupyter notebook to your liking.

+NOTE: when running there may be a warning related to Leaking Caffe 2 threadpool this is due to an optimisation step and is not effecting the program.

 ### Datasets
 1. CelebA Datsset (from [here] (https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html))